routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/text-input-formats.png"
-  alt="A form with formatted email and date fields generated from a Routegy schema" width="75%"
+  alt="A form with formatted email and date fields generated from a Routegy pattern" width="75%"
 />

 ### Regular expressions

-To render a text input with automatic validation against a regular expression pattern, set `pattern` property inside the schema to a desired RegEx pattern.
+To render a text input with automatic validation against a regular expression pattern, set the `pattern` property inside the schema to a desired RegEx pattern.

 ```yaml
 schema: